NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

   clear_data_set(train_manifest, char_rate_threshold=15)

-Tarred dataset
+Creation tarred dataset
 #################################

 The tarred dataset allows storing the dataset as large *.tar files instead of small separate audio files.
-It may speed up the training and minimizes the load on the network in the cluster.
+It may speed up the training and minimizes the load when data is moved from storage to GPU nodes.

 The NeMo toolkit provides a `script <https://github.com/NVIDIA/NeMo/blob/main/scripts/speech_recognition/convert_to_tarred_audio_dataset.py>`_ to get tarred dataset.